Enjoy-Korea/help-center/docs/bedding/extension.md

 ### My stay in Korea got extended.
 Is it possible to extend without returning?

 Of course!
-If you want to extend your bedding rental package, please contact to Enkor support Team.
+If you want to extend your bedding rental package, please contact to Enko support Team.

 ### Other inquiries